Nixtla/popol-vuh/Hiring/Openings/Task.md

      - Social media management.

 ### 2. Operations and Culture Specialist

    - **Responsibilities:**
-     - Handle day-to-day operations, including administrative tasks.
-     - Manage project timelines and deliverables.
-     - Foster a positive company culture and assist in recruitment.
+     - Develop and maintain metrics to track and grow the value that Nixtla provides to our users, customers and colleagues.
+     - Maintain a close relationship with the open source team to help them grow.
+     - Design and implement communication protocols across the organization.
+Including but not limited to common rituals such as weekly standups or all hands.
+We don't like meeting and we don't like the status quo.
+     - Improve and deploy our current hiring pipeline to ensure alignment with our core principles.
+     - Ensure best practices for distributed teams are followed: we want to maximize engagement, happiness, and productivity.
+     - Design and implement team member onboarding processes.
-     - Oversee financial records, budgeting, and clerical work.
+     - Oversee financial records, budgeting, and clerical work: payroll, accounting, etc.

    - **Skills Required:**
-     - Strong organizational and multitasking skills.
      - HR and culture-building experience.
      - Financial literacy.
      - Excellent communication and interpersonal skills.